 Wheeling University also offers highly-valued, accredited masters and doctoral graduate degrees accelerated and online for the convenience of working professionals.
-Program include:
+Programs include:

 MSA (Master of Science in Accountancy): Prepares students for the CPA exam.

 MBA (Master of Business Administration) offers two tracks in Management and Healthcare Management MSN (Master of Science in Nursing) offers tracks in Nursing Administration and Family Nurse Practitioner specialist.
 MEL (Master of Science in Educational Leadership) offers two tracks in School or School System Leadership for principal or superintendent licensure and Instructional Leadership for teachers.
-DPT (Doctor of Physical Therapy): Focus on Problem-based Learning and Community Service
+MS (Master of Science in Organizational Leadership)